Theophilix/EventTableEdit/README.md

 - CSV Export
 - XML import and export: import and export a table (normal or appointment) with all settings
 - Own CSS based template
-- A small additional plugin ("Content - Load ETE") allows users to display two or more tables in an article (since 4.8.4).
+- A small additional plugin ("Content - Load ETE") allows users to display two or more tables in an article.
 It is installed automatically but can be uninstalled without any consequences if this function is not desired.

 Frontend view options:
 - Sort columns (setting in rights management)